TRENCHhardik2042/Computer-Vision-/Notes.md

 ## `How does a computer Store an Image ?`

-Using OpenCV , it uses RGB color space by default
-Each pixel coordinate (x,y) contains 3 values ranging for intesity of 0 to 255 (8-bit)
+Using OpenCV , it uses RGB color space by default but it stores in BGR format Each pixel coordinate (x,y) contains 3 values ranging for intesity of 0 to 255 (8-bit)
 > Red
 > Green